samyayoub/Flixter/README.md

 There is no need to install any thing to view the web app.

 # User Cases
 The web app is an online learning platform.
-You can sign up as a teacher and create your own courses.
+You can sign up as a teacher and create as many courses as you want.
 Courses can be about anything that you are an expert at.
 Any user can register for the courses and start learning.
 The platform enables credit card payments to register for the courses.

 # Built With
 Ruby on Rails